SooratiLab/RobotGuides/docs/go2/ros_control.md

 - `ROS_DOMAIN_ID = 0`
 - `RMW_IMPLEMENTATION = rmw_cyclonedds_cpp`
+- CycloneDDS version `0.10.2`

 To install ROS2 Foxy, follow the tutorial [here](https://docs.ros.org/en/foxy/Installation.html).
 If you don't want to install it, or you have an incompatible setup, we have a Docker container which *should* work out of the box.
-[Download the Dockerfile](https://github.com/tgodfrey0/go2_robot/tree/humble/auxiliary/Docker) and follow the instructions on ["Running with Docker"](https://github.com/tgodfrey0/go2_robot/tree/humble/auxiliary).
+[Download the Dockerfile](https://github.com/tgodfrey0/go2_robot/tree/humble/auxiliary/Docker) and follow the instructions on [Running with Docker](https://github.com/tgodfrey0/go2_robot/tree/humble/auxiliary).

 The Jetson and internal MCU use CycloneDDS 0.10.2 as the [ROS2 middleware vendor](https://docs.ros.org/en/foxy/Concepts/About-Middleware-Implementations.html).
+Communication may not work if you use a different version of CycloneDDS.
+If you are not using the Docker container, we must install the correct version of CycloneDDS.
+To do so, follow the instructions on [Running without Docker](https://github.com/tgodfrey0/go2_robot/tree/humble/auxiliary).

 ## Connecting Over Ethernet